Vaishnavism: Later medieval period

 The Bhakti movement of late medieval Hinduism started in the 7th century, but rapidly expanded after the 12th century.
 It was supported by the Puranic literature such as the Bhagavata Purana, poetic works, as well as many scholarly bhasyas and samhitas.

-This period saw the growth of Vashnavism Sampradayas (denominations or communities) under the influence of scholars such as Ramanujacharya, Vedanta Desika, Madhvacharya and Vallabhacharya.
-Bhakti poets or teachers such as Manavala Mamunigal, Namdev, Ramananda, Sankardev, Surdas, Tulsidas, Eknath, Tyagaraja, Chaitanya Mahaprabhu and many others influenced the expansion of Vaishnavism.Even Meera (princess of Mehwar and Rajasthan) took part in this specific movement.
-These Vaishnavism sampradaya founders rejected Shankara's doctrines of Advaita Vedanta, particularly Ramanuja in the 12th century, Vedanta Desika and Madhva in the 13th, building their theology on the devotional tradition of the Alvars (Sri Vaishnavas).
+This period saw the growth of Vaishnava sampradayas (denominations or communities) under the influence of scholars such as Ramanuja, Nimbarka, Madhva and Vallabha.
+Bhakti poets or teachers such as Manavala Mamunigal, Namdev, Ramananda, Sankardev, Surdas, Tulsidas, Eknath, Tyagaraja, Chaitanya Mahaprabhu and many others influenced the expansion of Vaishnavism.
+Mirabai was also part of this movement.
+These scholars rejected Shankara's doctrines of Advaita Vedanta, particularly Ramanuja in the 12th century, and Vedanta Desika and Madhva in the 13th century, building their theology on the devotional tradition of the Alvars (Sri Vaishnavas).

-In North and Eastern India, Vaishnavism gave rise to various late Medieval movements Ramananda in the 14th century, Sankaradeva in the 15th and Vallabha and Chaitanya in the 16th century.
+In North and Eastern India, Vaishnavism gave rise to various late Medieval movements such as Ramananda in the 14th century, Sankaradeva in the 15th and Vallabha and Chaitanya in the 16th century.
 Historically, it was Chaitanya Mahaprabhu who founded congregational chanting of holy names of Krishna in the early 16th century after becoming a sannyasi.

 Modern times

-During the 20th century, Vaishnavism has spread from India and is now practiced in many places around the globe, including North America, Europe, Africa, Russia and South America.
-A pioneer of Vaishnavite mission to the West has become sannyasi Baba Premananda Bharati (1858–1914), an author of the first full-length treatment of Bengali Vaishnavism in English Sree Krishna—the Lord of Love and founder in 1902 the "Krishna Samaj" society in New York City and a temple in Los Angeles.
-The global status of Vaishnavism is largely due to the growth of the ISKCON movement, founded by A.C.
-Bhaktivedanta Swami Prabhupada in 1966.
+During the 20th century, Vaishnavism spread from India and is now practised in many places around the globe, including North America, Europe, Africa, Russia and South America.
+A pioneer of Vaishnavite mission to the West was sannyasi Baba Premananda Bharati (1858–1914), the author of the first full-length treatment of Bengali Vaishnavism in English, Sree Krishna—the Lord of Love.
+He founded the "Krishna Samaj" society in New York City in 1902 and a temple in Los Angeles.
+The global status of Vaishnavism is largely due to the growth of the ISKCON movement, founded by A. C. Bhaktivedanta Swami Prabhupada in 1966.